doj/Ultimate-USB-to-Controlport/README.md

 - [ ] support Xbox controller
 - [ ] use USB mouse for POT X and POT Y with 1351 protocol
 - [ ] support mouse wheel
-- [ ] do something with Sony L1,R1
 - [ ] use keyboard as joystick
 - [ ] fix device mapping in USB Host Shield Library